 Curries are deliciously full-flavored and satisfying after a hike in the backcountry.
 This one uses rice “glass” noodles, which require only soaking, no cooking.
+It’s suitable for most diets being gluten-free and vegan (check your curry paste to be sure).
 It’s ultralight without compromising on taste.
 Serves 2.
-Ingredients 100g-120g fine rice noodles (break the bundles apart to get a close amount) 12 ml vegetable oil (1 sachet) 50g sachet of Vietnamese curry paste 60g sachet coconut milk powder (makes 1 … Continue reading Recipe: Vietnamese coconut curry – ultralight dinner for camping
+Ingredients 100g-120g fine rice noodles (break the bundles apart to get a close amount) 12 ml vegetable … Continue reading Recipe: Vietnamese coconut curry – ultralight dinner for camping

 Stuck for ideas for campsite meals?
 Want to reduce weight and increase the yum factor in your camp food?
 Want to stop paying a fortune for store-bought camping meals?
 Here are 5 ultralight camping meal ideas to inspire you!
 Add your favorites in the comments.
 Continue reading 5 camping meals you can prepare at home

 This easily digestible form of raw rice is very popular across India, Nepal and Bangladesh, and is normally used to prepare snacks or light and easy fast food.
 It is known by a variety of names.
 The dish which I’ve adapted below is often a morning snack in India!
 Crucially to outdoors enthusiasts, it doesn’t need to be cooked!
 That’s right – you can simply add … Continue reading Recipe: Curried no-cook rice

 Instant milk powder.
 It’s a camp essential.
 Cups of tea and coffee, oatmeal, creamed rice, pasta sauces, muesli… lots of camp foods need milk.
 Powdered milk is not only protein-rich, and light to carry, but it also won’t go off on a hot day like fresh dairy produce.
 How much milk powder do you need for the amount of milk you want?
 Use this handy … Continue reading How much powdered milk?